dryofficer21/MVP_PROJECT/README.md

 Team

-*Fakhtaoui Ilyass*
+*Fakhtaoui Ilyass*:
  He is asked to coordinate the process for the portfolio project because he could arrange and make the steps for each one to do the work.

-*Laachoubi Ayman*
+*Laachoubi Ayman* :
  He is asked to search for ideas for the portfolio project because he is a creative thinker and an ideas generator.

 Technologies